 Take a look and enjoy Blue Falcon’s favorite covers!
 For the week of June 7 to June 13, we asked our dear friend Blue Falcon to choose his favorite covers for this week’s theme.
 Thanks to these picks, I discovered a new line, Richard Gallen Books, which preceded the Tapestry imprint for Pocket Books.

-LGG is an entertaining, emotional romance, published in 1988 under Zebra‘s Heartfire imprint.
-This could merit at least 4 stars, especially by the low-quality standards of Zebra romances.
+Love’s Glorious Gable was published in 1988 under Zebra‘s Heartfire imprint.
+It is an entertaining, emotional romance.
+This book should merit at least 4 stars, especially by the low-quality standards of Zebra romances.

 So why does my official rating stand at only 3 stars?

 Love’s Glorious Gamble falls short when contrasted with my personal favorites.
 It’s unfair to make such comparisons, I know.
 I went in with immense expectations only to find an entertaining, above-average love story.